 Like the others, Carnival have spent a lot of time and thought in developing this product.
 For me it sounds experience and industry changing and the potential it possess is huge.
 There are a lot of similarities with other products, such as the Walt Disney World Magic Band, and this is no coincidence – Carnival hired the brains behind it to build on the concept for them.

-Princess will be the first line to benefit from the technology, with Regal Princess debuting it in November 2017.
-A number of other ships will follow in 2018.
+Princess will be the first line to benefit from the technology.
 While no other lines have been announced to benefit, Carnival do intend to use this technology across all of their brands over the coming years.

 What’s outlined in this blog is only the beginning of the story.
 In just three years, the idea of how technology can enhance your holiday experience has evolved, so it stands to reason that things will only continue to evolve.
 Most lines already have sophisticated planning portals, but the ability to bring this together with smart phone apps, real-time assistance and wearable technology will really enable us to enjoy holidays more.
 Other lines have already announced they are working on their own projects, for example Crystal Cruises, and I imagine further exciting announcements to be made in the coming months.
 We’ll just have to wait and see.